Dovima with Elephants, Evening Dress by Dior, Cirque d’Hiver, Paris, 1955

 The highest earning lot of the sales was A box of ten photographs by Diane Arbus, which sold at Christie’s for $792,500.
 Other notable sales include Peter Beard’s Heart Attack City, which sold at Phillips for $603,000, and Richard Avedon’s Dovima with Elephants, 1955, which sold for $456,550 at Christie’s.
 While the results were consistent, there were not any photographs that broke the $1 million mark.

-Last year, Christie’s sold two lots for over $2 million: Man Ray’s Noire et Blanche, 1926 and Irving Penn’s The Hand of Miles Davis (B), New York, 1986 for $2.7 million and $2.3 million respectively.
-Both of these sales took place in the later part of 2017, so bidders may be expecting to see several lots over the million mark in the upcoming sales this year.
+The record lot for 2017 was Man Ray’s Noire et Blanche, 1926, which sold for $2.7 million at Christie’s.
+This sale took place in the later part of 2017, so bidders may just see a photograph break the million mark in the sales later this year.

 For a point of reference, the most expensive photograph ever sold at auction is Rhein II 1999 by Andreas Gursky, which reached a record $4.3 million at Christie’s New York in 2011, exceeding its high estimate by nearly $1 million.
 It is important to notice that Gursky’s work achieved this record price when it was sold in a Post-War and Contemporary Evening sale, not a Photography specific sale.
 This raises an important question about the context in which photographs are sold, and the psychology behind auctions.
 In the context of an evening sale, a bidder might think that the relatively inexpensive photograph was a “steal” and would be more likely to bid higher at auction.
 However, in a Photography sale, the estimated value of Gursky’s photograph would seem astronomical in comparison to the other photographs.
 This could cause bidders to question the value of the work and to exercise caution in their bidding.